 Granted, Iginla had a no-move clause in his contract and so general manager Jay Feaster’s hands were tied a bit.
 But the lack of much return compounded the disappointing circumstances that spelled the end of Iginla’s time in Calgary.

 Continuing the “Feaster trades key assets for pennies on the dollar” trend is the second disappointing move he made preceding the 2013 trade deadline.
-Bouwmeester, a rangy, cerebral, minutes-eating defender, was sent away for an obscure goaltending prospect, a minor league defenseman and a mid-range first-round pick.
+Jay Bouwmeester, a rangy, cerebral, minutes-eating defender, was sent away for an obscure goaltending prospect, a minor league defenseman and a mid-range first-round pick.

 On one hand, this trade succeeded in opening up cap space for the Flames to re-sign Alex Tanguay before he became an unrestricted free agent.
 But this was part of a Russian nesting doll of awful transactions: Kotalik had been acquired in a trade with the Rangers to unload Olli Jokinen and immediately became a toxic asset due to his diminishing speed and big cap hit.
-So the Flames had to package a second round pick in order to unload Kotalik.
+So the Flames had to package a second-round pick in order to unload Kotalik.

-The end result was the Flames trading Regehr, their alternate captain and best shutdown defender (even though he had lost some speed) and only really getting a couple depth pieces in return.
-As a result of this swap, the Flames had to trade down in the 2012 Draft to recoup that lost second round pick, beginning a never-ending cycle of criticism for trading down to draft Mark Jankowski.
+The end result was the Flames trading Regehr, their alternate captain and best shutdown defender (even though he had lost some speed) and only really getting a couple of depth pieces in return.
+As a result of this swap, the Flames had to trade down in the 2012 Draft to recoup that lost second-round pick, beginning a never-ending cycle of criticism for trading down to draft Mark Jankowski.

 Prust holds the unique distinction of being traded by the Flames twice within the same 12-month period.
 This trade was particularly puzzling, as the Flames bet big on Jokinen to push them over the top – sending three key organizational assets out the door to get him.

-Following the trade, many around the league expressed surprise that a 24-year-old stud defender had been moved so suddenly – suggesting strongly that the Flames could’ve gotten more for Phaneuf if they had waited for the trade deadline or the NHL Draft to make a move.
+Following the trade, many around the league expressed surprise that a 24-year-old stud defender had been moved so suddenly – suggesting strongly that the Flames could’ve gotten more for Dion Phaneuf if they had waited for the trade deadline or the NHL Draft to make a move.

-He shipped out four members of the 1989 Stanley Cup winning team, plus top prospect Kent Manderville, in a move that saw the club receive Gary Leeman and a bunch of secondary (or tertiary) assets.
-The largest deal in NHL history at the time, the departure of the popular Gilmour seemed to signal the beginning of the end of the team’s glory days.
+He shipped out four members of the 1989 Stanley Cup-winning team, plus top prospect Kent Manderville, in a move that saw the club receive Gary Leeman and a bunch of secondary (or tertiary) assets.
+The largest deal in NHL history at the time, the departure of the popular Doug Gilmour seemed to signal the beginning of the end of the team’s glory days.